-The information provided in the following charts was compiled from the notification letters sent to SCDCA by companies and governmental entities reporting security breaches from January 2011 through December 2015.
-While disclosure of security breaches to SCDCA is only required when a breach affects more than 1,000 South Carolina residents, many notifications were made out of an abundance of caution.

-Healthcare organizations, governmental entities, financial services providers, and the retail and food service industry were the most prominent sectors reporting security breach incidents.
+The information provided in the following charts was compiled from the notification letters sent to SCDCA by companies and governmental entities reporting security breaches from January 2012 through December 2018.
+The Department has added two new industry categories that security breaches could fall into for purposes of reporting (Education and Hospitality).
+Thus, the industry categories now include healthcare organizations, governmental entities, financial service providers, the hospitality industry, education providers, retail companies, and a catchall category for all other entities.
 Please be aware as you read the information provided that many companies and organizations did not report a specific number of consumers affected.
 Therefore, the totals provided reflect the minimum number of South Carolina residents potentially affected.
-During the designated time period, the Department received 162 security breach notices affecting 7,627,735 South Carolina residents.
+During the designated time period, the Department received 291 security breach notices affecting 8,787,465 South Carolina residents.